 - Have the car serviced regularly in accordance with the service program.
 The fuel and ignition systems are particularly important in this context. - Always be alert to any misfiring of the engine (not running on all cylinders) and any loss of power or performance.
-At the first sign of a malfunction, reduce speed and take the car to an authorized Saab dealer as soon as possible. - If the engine fails to start (in very cold weather or if the battery is flat), the car can be push started (manual gearbox only) or started using jumper cables to a donor battery.
-However, as soon as you have started the engine, it is important that it runs on all cylinders.
-If it is misfiring, allow it to idle for up to five minutes to give it time to settle and run smoothly.
-If, after this time, the engine still fails to run properly, turn off the engine and get in touch with an authorized Saab dealer for advice.
+At the first sign of a malfunction, reduce speed and take the car to a workshop as soon as possible.
+We recommend that you contact an authorized Saab dealer.